TimSkripnikov/BitArray-Library/README.md

 # BitArray Library

 The **BitArray** library is a C++ implementation of a dynamic array of bits, providing various bitwise operations, resizing, and other utilities for managing and manipulating bits efficiently.
+This project was created as an assignment for the university course ‘Object-Oriented Programming in C++’.

 ## Building and Running